Sure, it’s bad. But even working within this structure, some tweaks could have salvaged something.

 Perhaps the strangest misstep the movie makes is to have Annakin admit to Padme that he has slaughtered an entire village of sand people – only to be instantly forgiven.
 George really was completely lost at this point.

-It’s all very strange, because the obvious point of this moment – a beat in the film that could have far better shown the Vader nascent within – would have been for Annakin to lie: to tell Padme he retrieved his mother’s body and simply omit to mention his killing spree.
+It’s all very strange, because the obvious point of this moment – a beat in the film that could have far better shown the Vader nascent within – would have been for Annakin to LIE: to tell Padme he retrieved his mother’s body and claim he achieved it without hurting a fly.

-That way Padme’s integrity is not utterly tarnished, and Annakin has adopted his sith ways of murder, manipulation and the dark arts – while pretending to be something else.
+That way Padme’s integrity is not utterly tarnished, and Annakin has adopted his Sith ways of murder, manipulation and subterfuge – while pretending to be something else.

-Like the baffling lack of Windu, what the movie does wiht this relationship really is incredibly strange.
-It seems ot be because George enjoys plotting way more than character and pushed ahead with every inch a first draft.
+Like the baffling lack of Windu, what the movie does with this relationship really is incredibly strange.
+It seems to happen because George enjoys plotting way more than character and pushed ahead with what was evidently every inch a first draft.

 4. Give Lee a speech.
 Just one lousy speech to sink his canines into.

 Dooku – what a name!
 What an actor!
 What a look!
-What a potentially seminal baddie! – is utterly hung out to dry here, save for his light sabre moment, which is handled efficiently enough.
+What a potentially seminal baddie!
+Yet he is utterly hung out to dry here, save for his light sabre moment, which is handled efficiently enough.

-Would it have been so terrible for him to use that wonderful prison setting to stare at Obi Wan with those Dracula eyes, describing the beauty and the power of the dark side, to be for the first moment we meet him an openly converted Sith?
+Would it have been so terrible for him to use that wonderful prison setting to stare at Obi Wan with those glorious possessed Dracula eyes, describing the beauty and the power of the dark side?
+Wouldn’t there have been glory in letting him advocate for the Sith way, in letting him try to convert Obi Wan?

 Dooku offers a chance for the dark side to be given a magnificent presence, to explain itself, to have one of cinema’s greatest voices speak with pride of embracing one’s dark half, of knowing all aspects of the cosmic mystery.
 Even if George wrote it, Lee could still sell it.
 And it would set him up far better for episode three.